genome21/CDU/README.md

 <img src="./assets/18.png" width="125" height="125">

-Explore Continuous Dependency Updating (CDU), a cutting-edge CI/CD practice for keeping your software dependencies up-to-date.
-This repository provides comprehensive documentation, examples, and best practices to enhance your project's stability, security, and maintainability using CDU and modern CI/CD tools.
+This repository introduces the concept of Continuous Dependency Updating (CDU), a modern software development practice that aims to keep dependencies up-to-date, ensuring that applications benefit from the latest security patches, vulnerability fixes, performance improvements, and compatibility enhancements.

+For an in-depth analysis of Continuous Dependency Updating, please refer to the following technical paper located in this repository:

+CDU: A Modern DevOps Practice (cdu-a-modern-devops-practice.pdf)

+This paper provides a comprehensive understanding of the benefits, drawbacks, and implementation strategies of CDU, as well as discussing the legal, security, and human resources aspects associated with adopting this practice.

 ## Table of Contents